vishalkumar957039/container/BUILDING.md

     cd container
     ```

-3. If the application services are already running, stop them.
+3. If the `container` services are already running, stop them.

     ```
     bin/container system stop